cabforum/cabforum.org/content/posts/2019/2019-05-21-ballot-sc17-version-7-alternative-registration-numbers-for-ev-certificates.md

 The following motion has been proposed by Tim Hollebeek of DigiCert and endorsed by Dimitris Zacharopoulos of Harica and Enrico Entshew of D-Trust.

-**Motivation:**
+## Motivation

 Update to CAB Forum EV Guidelines to cater for alternative registration numbers caused by EU Legal Requirements:

 i.
-The EU Regulation No 910/2014 (eIDAS \[\]) defines regulatory requirements for certificates with an agreed quality level called Qualified.
+The EU Regulation No 910/2014 (eIDAS \[<https://eur-lex.europa.eu/eli/reg/2014/910/oj>\]) defines regulatory requirements for certificates with an agreed quality level called Qualified.
 This regulation specifies in Annex IV specific requirements for “Qualified certificates for website authentication” including the statement that the certificate shall contain: “for a legal person: the name and, where applicable, registration number as stated in the official records,”

 ii.
 It is understood that this requirement relates to validated attributes for the identification of the certificate subject and hence is best fitted in the subject’s distinguished name.

 iii.
-In line with the regulatory framework ETSI has defined a general structure for carrying “registration numbers” in TS 119 412-1\[\] clause 5.1.4.
-This uses the X.520 \[\] organizationIdentifier within the subject’s distinguished name in line with its stated purpose being “holds an identification of an organization different from the organization name”.
+In line with the regulatory framework ETSI has defined a general structure for carrying “registration numbers” in TS 119 412-1\[<https://www.etsi.org/standards-search#page=1&search=TS119412-1>\] clause 5.1.4.
+This uses the X.520 \[<https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-X.520-201210-S!!PDF-E&type=items>\] organizationIdentifier within the subject’s distinguished name in line with its stated purpose being “holds an identification of an organization different from the organization name”.
 This is used for ETSI requirements to carry registration numbers for certificates, Qualified or otherwise.

 iv.
 It is considered that this use of organizationIdentifier supports the primary purpose of EV certificates as stated in section 2.1.1 of the EV Guidelines as “other disambiguating information”.

 v.
-A recent EU delegated Regulation 2018/389 on secure communications for payment services (RTS \[\]) states in Article 34.2 that for Qualified Website certificates (QWACs) the registration number required in eIDAS “shall be the authorisation number of the payment service provider … or equivalent \[reference made to earlier regulations relating to banks\]”.
+A recent EU delegated Regulation 2018/389 on secure communications for payment services (RTS \[<https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32018R0389>\]) states in Article 34.2 that for Qualified Website certificates (QWACs) the registration number required in eIDAS “shall be the authorisation number of the payment service provider … or equivalent \[reference made to earlier regulations relating to banks\]”.

 vi.
-ETSI has specified TS 119 495 \[\] requirements for carrying PSD2 related registration numbers in the general structure for registration numbers defined in TS 119 412-1 clause 5.1.4 as mentioned in iii. above.
+ETSI has specified TS 119 495 \[<https://www.etsi.org/standards-search#page=1&search=TS119495>\] requirements for carrying PSD2 related registration numbers in the general structure for registration numbers defined in TS 119 412-1 clause 5.1.4 as mentioned in iii. above.

 vii.
 ETSI has endeavoured to ensure and always intended that requirements relating to web site certificates at the Qualified level are in line with the CA/B Forum EV Guidelines.